 Forty-three laboratory rats were given the opportunity, eight times each day over fifteen days, to choose between two “reward levers”.
 When pressed, one lever allowed them to drink a sucrose solution for twenty seconds; the other administered a small dose of intravenous cocaine.

-Studies have shown that when rodents are denied sugar after a long period of dependency, they exhibit symptoms similar to opiate withdrawal, such as teeth-chattering, head tremor and forepaw shakes.
+Studies have shown that when rodents are denied sugar after a long period of dependency, they exhibit symptoms similar to opiate withdrawal, such as teeth-chattering, head tremors and forepaw shakes.

 Most humans, unlike lab rats, are free to eat sugar whenever they want to – and many do.